-- To minimize the risk of accidental spillage, prepare an "Operations Plan" that describes procedures for loading/unloading.
-Train the employees, especially fork lift operators, in its execution and post it or otherwise have it readily available to employees and regulatory officials. - Report spills of reportable quantities to Ecology Southwest Regional Office (refer to Chapter 7 for telephone number). - Prepare and implement an emergency spill cleanup plan for the facility (BMP A7.14 Spills of Oil and Hazardous Substances) which includes the following BMPs:

-- Ensure cleanup of liquid/solid spills in the loading/unloading area immediately if a significant spill occurs, upon completion of the loading/unloading activity, or at the end of the working day. - Retain and maintain an appropriate oil spill cleanup kit on site for rapid cleanup of material spills (see BMP A7.14 Spills of Oil and Hazardous Substances). - Ensure that an employee trained in spill containment and cleanup is present during loading/unloading.
+- Report spills of reportable quantities to Ecology Southwest Regional Office at (360) 407-6300. - Prepare and implement an emergency spill cleanup plan for the facility (BMP A7.15 Spills of Oil and Hazardous Substances) which includes the following BMPs: - Ensure cleanup of liquid/solid spills in the loading/unloading area immediately if a significant spill occurs, upon completion of the loading/unloading activity, or at the end of the working day. - Retain and maintain an appropriate oil spill cleanup kit on site for rapid cleanup of material spills (see BMP A7.15 Spills of Oil and Hazardous Substances). - Ensure that an employee trained in spill containment and cleanup is present during loading/unloading.